deekshasharma/gatsby-with-typescript/README.md

     Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+    Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `gatsby-with-typescript` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this project.

     .
     ├── node_modules
     ├── src
+    ├── dist
     ├── .gitignore
     ├── .prettierrc
+    ├── .eslintrc
     ├── gatsby-browser.js
     ├── gatsby-config.js
+    ├── tsconfig.js
     ├── gatsby-node.js
     ├── gatsby-ssr.js
-    ├── LICENSE
     ├── package-lock.json
     ├── package.json
     └── README.md